abhishekspeer/CC-Zone/README.md

   - (Bonus): Add a Navigation Bar with the items being `CC-Zone Logo` of CC-Zone at the left and `Home` next to it.

 - After User Authentication:
-  - Items displayed on the navbar should change to `CC-ZOne Logo`, `Home` on the left side and `User Profile` on the right.
+  - Items displayed on the navbar should change to `CC-Zone Logo`, `Home` on the left side and `User Profile` on the right.
   - `Home Page` should display a Feed with Posts listed in reverse chronological order.
 (Not the same login page again)
   - Include a NEW POST/ COMPOSE button on the `Home Page` to add new posts.
   - `Home Page`: For each post in the feed, include: